deliverystack/bcmsfile/README.md

 ## Shell Script

 I have found Bash shell scripts to be efficient for prototyping, although jq syntax is a bit cumbersome (though efficient).
 If you think about it, the command line exposes a sort of API that provides very high-level functionality, such as grep with filename globbing, but also supports minute operations such as `sed`.
+If I understand correctly, spawning a process on the command line is a relatively expensive operation in machine resources, so shell may not be the most efficient mechanism available.

 To page through all records from a Webservice API, we can use a shell script that calls itself.
 First, we call it with no command line arguments.
 In this case, it retrieves the first page, and then calls itself once for each additional page, with a command line argument that sets offset/skip appropriately.